 The people of the Old Testament had a healthy appreciation of their need for law.
 When Moses came down the mountain with ten commandments the people were delighted because now they knew the fast track to harmony with God and with each other.
-They understood that in these laws God had given them the handbook for healthy happy human living.
+They understood that]these laws God had given them was a handbook for healthy happy human living.
 These Old Testament people were clearly delighted because they immediately enshrined the tablets of stone on which the finger of God had written in a gold case (the Ark of the Covenant) which they huddled around both as they slept at night and as they journeyed through the desert by day.

 A world without law is not a paradise of freedom.
 It is a land of anarchy.

 Imagine if a computer hacker hijacked the city traffic-light signals at rush hour one morning.
 There would be chaos, accidents and road deaths as all intersection lights turned green at the same moment.
 We rely on the traffic lights working with precision in order for us to get to our destinations safely.
 But the one who spends the night admiring the traffic lights will never get to dinner with friends.
 The law is a sign that points us to to a destination and enables us to journey and arrive more easily and in safety.

 Perhaps the most helpful sign that we have in life is the witness of the people who surround us.
 If we are to remain healthy and grow in maturity of faith, we need to spend good time with people who are also seeking to live more deeply in relationship with Jesus.
 This does not mean finding people who are perfect, but rather spending time in company and conversation with other weak and vulnerable people who are on the same journey of faith seeking the same destination.